eweast/S4-Validation/README.md

 }
 ```

-Of course, the `FieldName`s returned by Service Stack will match the request DTO property names.
+Of course, the 'FieldNames' returned by Service Stack will match the request DTO property names.

+ServiceStack-Angular-Validaiton consists of a single factory for intercepting $http error responses and two directives for wiring `FieldName`s to the approprate element/ngModel.

+The $http interceptor identifies $http error responses containting non-empty `Errors` array.
+Each object within the array are simply dispatched as events via Angular's <a href='http://code.angularjs.org/1.1.5/docs/api/ng.$rootScope.Scope#$broadcast'/>$broadcast method</a> on the <a href="http://docs.angularjs.org/api/ng.$rootScope"/>$rootScope</a>.
+The events' names are derived from the error's `FieldName` so creating a lister on the directive (or elsewhere) is straightfoward.

-This module provides the 's4-validate-field' directive to match `FieldName` with the approprate form element and its corrosponding ng-model.
-By default, the directive will look for a `FieldName` with the same name as the ng-model.
+Both directives provided by ServiceStack-Angular-Validaiton use event listeners using Angular's <a href="http://code.angularjs.org/1.1.5/docs/api/ng.$rootScope.Scope#$on"/>$on</a> method.
+By default, the directive will listen for the name of the element's `ng-model`.

 ```html
 <input type='text' ng-model='Age' s4-validate-field/>
 ```

-However, When the ng-model does not match the request DTO properties exactly, due a nested objects within ng-repate, wrapper, or other mapping, a string can be passed to `s4-validate-field` to map the approprate DTO property.
+However, When the ng-model does not match the request DTO properties exactly, due a nested objects within ng-repeat, a wrapper, or other mapping, a string can be passed to map the approprate DTO property.

 ```c#
 public class UserRequest // <-- the request DTO